 Splitting Data Streams with split

-method is designed to divide logic into multiple data streams.
+The split method is designed to divide logic into multiple data streams.

 For example, you might need to route data differently depending on its content, much like a railway switch that directs trains to different tracks: